eclipse-opensmartclide/smartclide-deployment-extension/README.md

     3 split terminal
     4 yarn wacth

-Open http://localhost:3001 in the browser.
+Open http://localhost:3000 in the browser.

-## Publishing smartclide-deployment-widget-theia

-Create a npm user and login to the npm registry, [more on npm publishing](https://docs.npmjs.com/getting-started/publishing-npm-packages).

-    npm login

-Publish packages with lerna to update versions properly across local packages, [more on publishing with lerna](https://github.com/lerna/lerna#publish).

-    npx lerna publish